TheVeritOS/VeritOS.org/pages/index.md

 # VeritOS - Blockchain Operating System

-VeritOS is a Blockchain Operating System built since 2018.
+VeritOS is a Blockchain Operating System since 2018.
 As a blockchain-centric free OS, VeritOS heavily focused on security, privacy and usability.
-Commen users, develoers and miners can use VeritOS to begin the journey in blockchain.
-Built by skilled researchers and experienced open source fans, VeritOS presents the way forward for everyone interested in the open web.
+Built by skilled researchers and experienced open source fans, VeritOS presents the beautiful way forward for everyone interested in the open web.

 $$
 E_{world}(x)\rightarrow (x+n) mod E_{world}(x)^{+} = (x-n) mod 26